-Why Your Ebike (Electric Bike) Deserves Specialist Bicycle Insurance
+Why Your E-bike (Electric Bicycle) Deserves Specialist Bicycle Insurance

 You aren’t just imagining it - they’re everywhere!

-It's estimated that in 2019, around 270,000 ebikes were imported into the US.
-This year, the US is expected to import over 600,000 ebikes - and even that may not be enough to keep up with the demand.
+It's estimated that in 2021, around 790,000 e-bikes were imported into the US.
+This year, the US is expected to import even more e-bikes - and even that may not be enough to keep up with the rapidly growing demand.

 Owing in part to the pandemic, electric bike sales grew 145% in the US between 2019 - 2020, and the trend isn’t slowing down on a global scale.
 Some experts even predict that by 2030, electric bike sales will overtake car sales in Europe.